Shilin-Yuan/Shilin-Yuan.github.io/_pages/publication.md

 * **Large-Penalty Asymptotic Analysis for Inventory Systems: An MDP Approach.**
   - Work in Process.
-* **On the Algorithmic Properties of Lost-sales Inventory System under Base-stock Policies.**
+* **Smoothness and Strong Convexity of Base-Stock Policies for Lost-Sales Inventory Systems.**
   - Work in Process.